-Put Engine In Neutral At Low Power at Low Power
+Put Engine In Neutral At Low Power

-Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds®.
+Note: Failure to turn the throttle back on within 3 seconds of leaving the forward phase will disable PFA and shutdown ProtoSounds.
 The next time you turn power back on your engine will be in the RESET position.
 See page 5 for more information.